 Taking place online, each of the six modules you will study contains a mix of taught material, self-study, activities and practical exercises, all carried out online.

-Module 1: Discovering open data
+Module 1: Introduction to open data

 What is open data and what impact can it have?
 We will assess successful case studies of open data projects and look at how risk can be minimised through licensing and certificates.

 - What is open data?